-30% - between 6-12 critical responses (500-1,000 words) on class readings or an approved topic, to total 6,000 words
+40% - between 6-12 critical responses (500-1,000 words) on class readings or an approved topic, to total 6,000 words

-10% - Class participation, via Zoom and Canvas discussion
+10% - Class participation

 You will write a response to one or both stories for the upcoming class period.
-Your response should be thoughtful, analytical and/or critical, regarding the story itself: its construction, its themes, its language use, its utility to you as a writer, etc. Each response should be no less than 500 words, but all responses totaled should meet or exceed the 6,000 word requirement for the course (and for the university).
+Your response should be thoughtful & analytical and/or critical, regarding the story itself: its construction, its themes, its language use, its utility to you as a writer, etc. Each response should be no less than 500 words, but all responses totaled should meet or exceed the 6,000 word requirement for the University.
 The most sensible way to do this would be to submit 12 responses over the course of the semester (one for each weekly set of readings) of 500 words.
 However, should you feel compelled to write more on a particular story (not for filler, but because you feel you genuinely have more to say), you most definitely may do that, and the word count will go toward that 6,000.
 The most sensible method for generating content is to use the critical response assignments as a kind of plan for what you might want to say during class discussion.